How Authors Can Market Their Books with Byline Articles

 - The article should provide the reader with actionable information they can easily apply.

 - Tips, how-to, or numbers articles are favorites among the media as they keep an article organized.

 - Use bullet points to make it easy for the reader to find valuable information to take with them.
-Example: 5 exercises to do at your desk to get you in tip-top shape for summer, 10 steps to save for your toddler’s college education, 7 biggest mistakes author make when designing their book cover
+Example: 5 exercises to do at your desk to get you in tip-top shape for summer, ten steps to save for your toddler’s college education, seven biggest mistakes authors make when designing their book cover

 - The article should provide new information to the media, something that isn’t obvious.